You never married a screaming man, did you?

 - A way to be appreciated and understood?

-Only you can use the energy of that repressed wish to crawl from under abuse and recover your life!
+Only you can use the energy from that repressed wish of yours to crawl from under abuse and recover your life!
 Do you want help with this life-saving project?
+You can always reach out to my book: Emotional Abuse

 And remember that you can get connected here, tell your story and get responses also, because we care about you!
 Wishing you the best in life!